alexliesenfeld/health/README.md

 </p>

 ## Features
-This library allows you to build health checks that do not simply return 200 HTTP status codes but actually check if the systems that your app requires to work are available.
+This library allows you to build health checks that do not simply return HTTP status code 200 but actually check if all necessary components are healthy.

 This library provides the following features: